 But so is understanding the way in which you launch a new product.
 Be sure to take advantage of Helium 10’s Cerebro Product Rank method.

 Launching a product as new and refreshed from its previous iteration can allow potential customers to see the product in a new light.
 If they weren’t aware of it before, the new launch may entice them in a way the old listing previously did not.

 Customers aware of the product and previously unimpressed may give your shiny new presentation a new look.

 Make necessary product changes and define your brand

 It’s important to figure out if there’s anything wrong with the product itself before a brand relaunch.
 This may be taking on quality control and resolving problems with your supplier, changing packaging, tweaking the way the product is presented, or it could even come down to switching suppliers or product configurations altogether.

-Ultimately, good products get good reviews, and this market based evaluation of product quality tends to reward quality items with growth.
-Understanding your merchandise and understanding your customer will open new opportunities.
+Ultimately, good products get good reviews, and this market-based evaluation of product quality tends to reward quality items with growth.
+Understanding your merchandise and understanding your customers will open new opportunities.